Type of Lunch-box

 Reduce the Possibility of Choking

-Include a piece of fruit.
+Include a piece of soft fruit.
 Some days it may be a standard banana, or kiwifruit.
 Try to vary this by sometimes including a container of fresh strawberries, melon, mandarin slices, or pineapple.

 Some popular choices include: